 The measurements of the various criteria used in the environmental analysis of the Consensus Route for this Project are tabulated in Table 6-1 in Section 6.0 of this report.
-The Consensus Route crosses seven streams and parallels streams within 100 feet for approximately 103 feet of its length.
-Additionally, it crosses approximately 225 feet of open water (such as ponds).
+The Consensus Route crosses four streams and parallels streams within 100 ft. for approximately 65 ft. of its length; however, it does not cross open water (such as ponds).